-Governor Andrew M. Cuomo today announced final regulations requiring insurers to put into place policies and procedures that will ensure that they are providing comparable coverage for mental health and substance use disorders.
+Final regulations requiring insurers to put into place policies and procedures that will ensure that they are providing comparable coverage for mental health and substance use disorders were announced today.

-Governor Andrew M. Cuomo today announced a new digital campaign to raise awareness and to inform all New Yorkers of the suicide prevention resources available across the state.
-The Governor also issued a proclamation recognizing September as Suicide Prevention Month and September 10 as Suicide Prevention Day in New York.
+A new digital campaign to raise awareness and to inform all New Yorkers of the suicide prevention resources available across the state was announced today.

-Governor Andrew M. Cuomo today announced the release of two requests for proposals for programs that build and support homeless housing across the state.
+The release of two requests for proposals for programs that build and support homeless housing across the state was announced today.
 Combined, the Homeless Housing and Assistance Program and the Empire State Supportive Housing Initiative make available $158 million for projects that will house New Yorkers experiencing homelessness and provide supportive services aimed at addressing the root causes of housing instability.
-This funding continues the work of the Governor's unprecedented $20 billion, five-year housing plan, which is creating or preserving 100,000 units of affordable housing and has spurred the development of more than 6,600 of supportive housing units across the state.

 The New York State Office of Mental Health (OMH) today recognized National Minority Mental Health Awareness Month by reaffirming its commitment to reduce disparities in access, quality and treatment outcomes for marginalized populations.

-During National Minority Mental Health Awareness Month, Governor Andrew M. Cuomo today advanced new regulations requiring insurers to provide equitable coverage for mental health and substance use disorders.
+During National Minority Mental Health Awareness Month, new regulations requiring insurers to provide equitable coverage for mental health and substance use disorders were advanced today.
 The proposed parity compliance program regulations from the New York State Department of Financial Services and Department of Health would strengthen insurers' obligation under both state and federal law to provide comparable coverage for benefits to treat mental health and substance use disorders.